Pest Management in Brambles

-Fruit growers can use many methods to control bramble diseases. summarizes disease control strategies, and Table 7.2 summarizes disease control strategies, and Table 7-5 lists some fungicides for some of the important diseases.
+Fruit growers can use many methods to control bramble diseases. summarizes disease control strategies, and Table 7.2 summarizes disease control strategies, and Table 7.5 lists some fungicides for some of the important diseases.
 Fungicides, however, are only one of the control options and are not always successful on brambles.
 Table 7.3 describes the occurrence of insects and mites on brambles, and Table 7.4 and Table 7.5 provide information about pesticide use.
 A general discussion of insect management appears in Pest and Pesticides.
-The following practices will help in both insect and disease control.

 Good Air/Water Drainage